When my wife asked me if I would consider relocating to Austin, the first thing I did was get online and search for climbing in the Austin area.

 Additionally, I have read that although the Reimerses were initially unaware that climbing and route development were going on, they came to be strong supporters of the climbing community, and vice versa.
 There was even an instance of a climbing accident and the Reimerses being sued, and the local climbers rallied in support of the Reimerses.

 For much more on the history at Reimers, please get John Hogge's Austin Climbing: Sport Routes & Deep Water Solos.
 That book is also the best resource that exists, online or in print, for locating the walls and routes of the Austin area.
+There are a few options for guided climbing, but the best in my opinion is Rock-About.

 When I mention Reimers, I mean the main climbing area there.
 A couple miles north is the North Shore, still within the park, but climbers consider the two to be entirely separate areas.